 The average traveller that I met there had around two weeks to travel in the country so I thought I would put this itinerary together for those with a similar time scale.

 Bear in mind there is so much to do in Kenya that in two weeks you will have to decide on regions carefully.
 What I am suggesting here will be a lot of moving around.

 It’s just to give you a rough idea and you can mix things around depending on if you want to have more beach time than being inland.

-I have written a lot of other articles to different parts of Kenya and have added links to them in the specific sections, to help plan your trip better.
+I have written a lot of other articles about different parts of Kenya and have added links to them in the specific sections, to help plan your trip better.

 The articles will give you more in-depth information about the destination.
 Three of them are about safaris in Kenya so you have plenty of wildlife options to do.